dfinity/portal/docs/tutorials/hackathon-prep-course/4-exploring-the-frontend.md

 If a canister wants to serve HTTP content, it should implement a method that consumes a HTTP request, which contains a URL, HTTP method and headers, then outputs a HTTP response  that contains a status, headers and the response body.
 The canister method can return HTML, CSS and JavaScript content as part of the HTTP response.

-### HTTPS outcalls

-On ICP, canisters can communicate directly with external servers or other blockchains through the use of HTTPS outcalls.
-This is a unique feature of ICP, since traditionally, other blockchain networks are only able to communicate with external servers through blockchain oracles, or third-party entities that relay calls from the blockchain to an external server, then route the response back to the blockchain.

-HTTPS outcalls allow smart contract canisters on ICP to make calls directly to external HTTPS servers.
-Then, the response of these HTTPS calls can be used by the smart contract in a safe way that doesn't result in a replica state divergence.

-HTTPS outcalls provide the ability for different use cases and have several advantages compared to using oracles to handle external requests.
-Some of these are HTTPS outcalls use a stronger trust model since there are no external intermediaries required for the canister to communicate with external servers.
-Using HTTPS outcalls for communicating with external servers makes using canisters feel much closer to a "traditional" programming workflow that may not use blockchains or oracles.
-Most real-world dapps have a need for accessing data stored in off-chain entities, since most digital data is still stored in traditional 'Web 2' services.

-Currently, the ICP HTTPS outcalls feature supports the `GET`, `HEAD`, and `POST` methods for HTTPS requests.

-You can learn more about HTTPS outcalls in the documentation [here](/docs/current/tutorials/developer-journey/level-3/3.2-https-outcalls).

 ## Next steps

 - [5: Integrating with tokens](5-integrating-with-tokens.md).